davidsbatista/davidsbatista.github.io/index.md

 </figure>
 -->

-I love to play with data and extract knowledge from large volumes of datasets, be they structured or unstructured, numbers or text.
+I love to play with data and extract knowledge from large volumes of data, be it structured or unstructured, numbers or text.
 I hold a [Ph.D. in Natural Laguange Processing and Machine Learning], you can see my [Curriculum Vitae] for more details, or check the [Background] section.

 I have a strong interested in the following topics: